Skip to content

 Context switch

-We explain the usage of ctx_start and ctx_switch using one possible execution of the program shown at the beginning, in which
+We explain the usage of ctx_start and ctx_switch using one possible execution of the program shown at the beginning:

 1. The main thread calls thread_create;